MicrosoftDocs/winrt-api/windows.media.control/globalsystemmediatransportcontrolssessiontimelineproperties_position.md

 The playback position, current as of LastUpdatedTime.

 ## -property-value
-A value representing the playback positon of the current media item
+A value representing the playback position of the current media item.

 ## -remarks